Transport in Doha: Doha Metro

 The first line to open, the Red Line, opened on 8 May 2019 for travel from al Qassar station to al Wakra (13 stations).

 A four-line, 300-kilometer (190 mi) metro is under construction.
 Construction work on the Msheireb station—planned as the system hub— began on October 10, 2012.
 The system will include commuter lines, four light rail lines, and a people mover.
 In August Qatar Rail signed five contracts totaling 1.48 billion riyals for work on the first phase of the metro, which covers 129 route-kilometers including the Red, Green, and Gold lines.
 The contracts were awarded to Porr/Saudi Binladin/HBK Contracting (enabling works), Jacobs Engineering (Red Line), Louis Berger/Egis Group (Gold Line and main stations), Hill International (Green Line), and Lloyd's Register (safety assessment).
 According to the CEO of Qatar Rail, Phase 1 is due to open in the fourth quarter of 2019, well ahead of the 2022 FIFA World Cup.

 Overall, Doha Metro will consist of four lines: in addition to the Red Line, the Gold Line and the Green Line will be built in the first phase; the Blue Line is expected to be completed in the second phase.
 Msheireb Station will be the point of intersection for all of the metro lines.

 The Red Line (also known as Coast Line) will extend through Doha, running from Al Wakrah to Al Khor.
 It is separated into two divisions: Red Line North and Red Line South.
 The former will run from Mushayrib Station to Al Khor City, over a length of 55.7 km.
 Doha Metro's Green Line will connect Doha to Education City and is also known as the Education Line.
 Starting in Old Airport, the Gold Line (also known as Historic Line) will end in Al Rayyan and cover a distance of 30.6 km.
 Lastly, the Blue Line, or City Line, will only cover the city of Doha, and is planned to be circular with a length of 17.5 km.

 Lusail LRT

 The city of Lusail, which is located approximately 15 km north of Doha's city center, is getting a light rail transit system comprising 25 stations over 19 km.
 It will connect to the Doha metro.
 The opening of the Lusail LRT is expected for 2020.

+Msheireb Tram

+As apart of the design of Msheireb Downtown, a planned settlement in Doha, the Msheireb Tram was constructed and opened in December of 2019.
+The system has a length of 2.12 km and 9 stops.

 West Bay Tram

-Doha's West Bay neighborhood is also getting a transit system, an 11.5 km catenary-free tramway, which will also serve Education City.
-The turnkey-system, constructed by Siemens and utilizing its latest Avenio tramcars with supercapacitor technology, was opened on 24 December 2019.
+Doha's West Bay neighborhood was supposed to get a transit system, an 11.5 km catenary-free tramway, but these ideas have been scrapped.
+The Education City tram turnkey-system, constructed by Siemens, utilizes its latest Avenio tramcars with supercapacitor technology, was opened on 24 December 2019.